Since 2017

 Step 36

-37. Pour the melted gelatin into the white chocolate mixture and stir thoroughly to combine into a uniform mass.
+37. I pour the gelatin into the chocolate and stir thoroughly.

 Step 37

-38. Take the chilled cream, bowl and whisk out of the refrigerator.
-Whip the cream until thick and stable, then gently fold it into the prepared white chocolate and gelatin mixture.
+38. I take the cream, bowl and whisk out of the refrigerator.
+I whip the cream until thick and mix it with the prepared white chocolate and gelatin.

 Step 38